 If the Court makes a Family Provision Order, the Order is in relation to the estate or notional estate of the deceased.
 Notional estate includes property that was not in the deceased’s name at the date of his or her death, but that might have been transferred to someone else’s name or placed in a trust.

-If you have been left out of a Will, contact Turnbull Legal Solutions for a free initial 30 minute consultation to discuss your circumstances and options.
+If you have been left out of a Will, contact Turnbull Legal Solutions for an initial consultation to discuss your circumstances and options.